Individual Girl Scouts - Juliettes

-- A group of Juliettes within one service unit may sell cookies as
+- A group of Juliettes within one community may sell cookies as

 a group.
 The bonus money is kept by the group.

 - She may sell individually.
-Her order is sent to the service unit
+Her order is sent to the community

 cookie manager.
-Her recognitions are sent to the service unit cookie
+Her recognitions are sent to the community cookie

 manager.
-Her bonus is shared between the service unit and Council.
+Her bonus is shared between the community and Council.